 Čiovo was once an island oasis of spiritual peace, as attested by the many beautiful sacral buildings.
 Our Lady of Prizidnica is a well-known sanctuary where hermit-monks have been settled since the Middle Ages.
 Just over a mile away lies the town of Slatine, with its priceless Romanesque church of Saint Peter. Žedno village has a church of Saint Maurice from the fourth century, another refuge of hermit monks.

 Čiovo island - a quiet holiday in idyllic towns

-The island of Čiovo abounds in towns where idyllic joy awaits the visitor.
+The island of Čiovo has a number of places where idyllic joy lies awaiting the visitors.
 Arbanija and Slatine are an excellent idea for a family holiday.
-Bušinci and Mavarštica, with their numerous shingly beaches with crystal-clear waters offer incredible views of the Central Dalmatian archipelago: Brač, Šolta and Hvar.
-Okrug Gornji and Okrug Donji, being Čiovo's largest towns, are well-suited for a diverse spectrum of activities, both on their beaches and in man-made facilities.
+Bušinci and Mavarštica, with their numerous pebble beaches with crystal-clear waters offer incredible views of the Central Dalmatian archipelago: Brač, Šolta and Hvar.
+Okrug Gornji and Okrug Donji, being Čiovo's largest towns, are well-suited for a diverse spectrum of activities, both on their beaches as well as in man-made modern facilities.

 Čiovo island - a step away from the pearls of the Adriatic

 An excellent location makes Čiovo the ideal starting point for visiting the numerous landmark sites in the region.
 Within arm's reach are the UNESCO-protected towns of Trogir and Split, as well as the ruins of Salona, the largest Roman settlement on Croatian soil.
 Nature lovers should by no means miss a trip to the Krka national park.